-- Magnets and hooks in the kitchen: In each kitchen, you can create more storage space by using magnetic strips for the knives.
+- Magnets and hooks in the kitchen: In your kitchen, you can create more storage space by using magnetic strips for the knives.
 You can also store a lot on hooks: from a wooden spoon to a small pan.

-- Thin Legs: Use pieces of furniture with thin, small and inconspicuous legs.
+- Thin legs: Use pieces of furniture with thin, small and inconspicuous legs.
 These do not obscure the view, which makes each room look bigger.

-- Multifunctional Furniture: Furniture that has a variety of uses is a must in small homes because it maximizes every square centimetre.
+- Multifunctional furniture: Furniture that has a variety of uses is a must in small homes because it maximizes every square centimetre.